Information for prospective growers of low THC cannabis (industrial hemp), for the production of seed and fibre only.

 Last date for new prospective growers of ‘industrial hemp’ for seed and/or fibre only to apply to register as a user of our drug licensing portal.
 If approved, you will be able to apply for a license.

 Last date for first-time or repeat growers of ‘industrial hemp’ for seed and/or fibre only to submit licence applications.
-This is so that we can try to reach an initial decision on applications by Friday 30 April 2021.
+This is so that we can try to reach an initial decision on applications by Friday 29 April 2022.
 You must have completed enhanced DBS checks for each person named on the licence application before submission.
-The application must be limited to a purpose wholly covered by the hemp policy as set out in our grower factsheet.
+The application must be limited to outdoor cultivation a purpose wholly covered by the hemp policy as set out in our grower factsheet.

 If you apply after the cut-off dates